rust-lang/rustc-perf/triage/README.md

   regression, consider requesting the author revert their changes.
 It may be worth looking through the comments to see if any perf CI runs were done, and whether the regression was expected.
-- If you did not generate the triage report, add an entry.
-  Include the PR title and number, a link to the PR comment you added mentioning the performance effect, and a link to the performance results.
-Include useful details, such as the size of the regression/improvement, and any promises of follow-up action from authors in the case of a regression.

 Difficult cases: the merge was a rollup of multiple PRs.
 - Look through the PRs and try to determine which was the cause.
 Often you